Saturday 28 November 2009

 In honor of Black Friday, I present the first appearance of an African-American in Gotham City in Batman #13 (1942).
 Batman had been on the scene for over three years before he encountered this fellow, but that's not to say that he had never interacted with minorities before.
 Batman had already battled several Chinamen, all of whom were intrinsically evil yellow monsters with limited magical abilities in as true a case of art imitating life as you're apt to find.

 It should be noted that this large-lipped, bug-eyed fellow is a porter on a passenger train traveling between Gotham City's Grand Central Station and California.
 Therefore, he's several steps better off than most of the jobless, cut-throat Caucasians that fill Batman's exploits.
-And he is aware that something strange is afoot on the train, making him far more clever than his clueless boss: the bumbling, white conductor.
+And he is aware that something strange is afoot on the train, making him far cleverer than his clueless boss: the bumbling, white conductor.

 Uga Update: PETA wants Georgia to replace live Ugas with a robotic dog.
 While I'm intrinsically opposed to anything that PETA wants (see "Sea Kittens"), I happen to think that a robot Dawg would be awesome, and would be a great addition to the sidelines as it paced menacingly back and forth, glaring at the opposition with steely laser eyes and baring titanium teeth in a continuous growl.
 So way to go on finally having a kick ass idea, PETA.
 Here's to robot mascots!